-In the event of the dissolution of the General Conference Corporation, any funds remaining after all claims have been satisfied shall be transferred to any tax-exempt religious organization recommended by not less than a two-thirds majority of the Executive Committee and approved by a resolution of not less than three fourths of the members of the board of Trustees of the General Conference Corporation of Seventh-day Adventists.
-The dissolution process shall be in harmony with the procedural requirements of all federal and state laws applicable to unincorporated religious associations or religious corporations.
+In the event of the dissolution of the General Conference Corporation, any funds remaining after all claims have been satisfied shall be transferred to any tax-exempt religious organization recommended by not less than a wo-thirds majority of the Executive Comnittee and approved by a resolution of not ess than three fourths of the members of the board of Trustees of the General Conference Corporation of Seventh-day Adventists.
+The lissolution process shall be in harmony with he procedural requirements of all federal and tate laws applicable to unincorporated religious associations or religious corporations.